 With each passing year, Pro Arts continues to respond to the scarcity of arts resources and provide continuity and connectivity to community arts.
 Our Art Education program is accessible at schools OUSD calls “high stress areas”, districts, 4, 5, and 6.
-The majority of Oakland youth live in poverty and lack access to service and programs that Youth Arts provides.
-We facilitate artist residencies in Elementary, Middle and High School public schools in Oakland.
+The majority of Oakland youth live in poverty and lack access to service and programs like ours.
+We facilitate artist residencies in Elementary and Middle public schools in Oakland.
 We also facilitate:

 Teaching Artist Professional Development

-The Youth Arts program employs 6 teaching artists who engage 914 students, between the ages of 4 and 18 years old (760 elementary students, 114 middle school students, and 40 Youth Fellows) in visual art theory, production and discourse.
+The Youth Arts program employs 4 teaching artists who engage 700 students, between the ages of 4 and 14 years old in visual art theory, production and discourse.
 Participating youth represent traditional under-served populations and reflect the diverse cultural communities in Oakland and our partnering schools.
-To reflect Oakland’s youth, 75% of our teaching artists represent communities of color.

 Examples of Pro Arts’ Visual Art Integration Practice: